 Henning is a tiny town located in the state of Tennessee.
 With a population of 916 people and two constituent neighborhoods, Henning is the 306th largest community in Tennessee.

-Henning is a very ethnically-diverse town.
+Henning is a somewhat ethnically-diverse town.
 The people who call Henning home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henning residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Henning include African, Irish, Scandinavian, and English.
+Important ancestries of people in Henning include Irish, German, Scandinavian, and English.

 The most common language spoken in Henning is English.
 Other important languages spoken here include Native American languages and African languages.